-The Westamerica Board of Directors is soliciting proxies to be used at the 2019 Annual Meeting of Shareholders of Westamerica Bancorporation (the "Company"), which will be held at 10:00 a.m.
-Pacific Time, Thursday, April 25, 2019, or at any adjournment or postponement of the Annual Meeting.
-Proxies are solicited to give all Shareholders of Record ("registered holder") an opportunity to vote on matters to be presented at the Annual Meeting.
+The Westamerica Board of Directors is soliciting proxies to be used at the 2020 Annual Meeting of Shareholders of Westamerica Bancorporation (the "Company"), which will be held at 10:00 a.m.
+Pacific Time, Thursday, April 23, 2020, or at any adjournment or postponement of the Annual Meeting.
+The Board of Directors is soliciting proxies to give all shareholders an opportunity to vote on matters to be presented at the Annual Meeting.
 In the following pages of this Proxy Statement, you will find information on matters to be voted at the Annual Meeting.